daleroberts0712/emailer/README.md

-# emailer
+# Emailer

 An Email built with CSS and Bootstrap.

-Boostrap is mainly used for the layout, CSS for minor tweeks.
+Boostrap is mainly used for the styling of the website, CSS for minor tweeks.